hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 - reluctance of the bakufu to enforce its travel laws
 - commoners, however, found ways to circumvent these barriers, frequently ignoring the laws designed to control their mobility.
 %%
-## Introduction
+## Introduction (850-1000 words)

-##### Travel infrastructure
 As Japan entered an era of peace in the beginning of the Tokugawa period, the bakufu instituted the alternate attendance system and extensive infrastructure to support that travel.
 In order to facilitate the compulsory travel now required by the daimyo due to the new alternate attendance system, the bakufu instituted a centralized road network and positioned barrier stations, or *sekisho*, along its route in order to monitor movement.
 To facilitate traffic flowing smoothly, the roads were regularly cleaned, wheels that would damage the road surface were banned, and trees and shrubs were planted along the side of the road to provide shade and wind cover.
-Post stations that offered lodging, food and travel services  corvee labor was instituted in order to manage the high number of travelers.
-In order to pass through this station, one must have a permit for travel.

-%%and while they had to prioritize servicing **Tokugawa officials and daimyo,** they could cater to peasants and the wider population.
-Thus, the travel changes that were made **in order for the daimyo and their alternate attendance** could be taken advantage of by the commoner, provided they had a valid permit to pass through the *sekisho*, or X barriers that the bakufu set up along the highway.
-While travel for pleasure was not recognized at that time (?), pilgrimage and visits to onsen for health reasons were permitted.
+The bakufu also established post stations that offered lodging, food and travel services.
+While they had to prioritize servicing Tokugawa officials and daimyo, these services could cater to the lower classes.
+This travel infrastructure, along with the increasing financial leeway gained by many peasants and merchants, led to a boom in travel.

-Looking at the amount of travelers that took to the roads, it is clear that peasant pilgrimage greatly increased over the course of the Edo period.
-Over time it  became more complex than just shrine and temple visits, slowly turned into a tourism industry, with sightseeing and enjoying local specialties becoming commonplace and often turning into the primary focus of the pilgrimage itself (REF). %%
+In order to pass through the *sekisho* barriers, one needed to have a valid travel permit, and for the lower class, the most common type of permit was for pilgrimages or visiting onsen for health reasons.
+Over time, sightseeing and enjoying local specialties becoming commonplace and often turning into the primary focus of the pilgrimage itself (REF).
+The advances in media began to capture the appeal of travel, describing famous sights and attractions, and many traveler guidebooks began to become commonplace.
+Thus in a tourism industry arose in Tokugawa Japan and the commoner and elite alike enjoyed travel.
-The road (REF) which was kept well maintained and in Edo's time of peace could be travelled safely.
-While originally laid out by the bakufu for the alternate attendance system of the daimyo, it was able to be used by commoners as well.
-Inns and other services at checkpoints had to prioritize daimyo (REF), but they were still allowed to accommodate the lower class.
-During the Edo period, a daunting amount of Japanese took to the roads to travel on pilgrimages.
-While the purpose was visiting temples and shrines, over time sightseeing and contents tourism motivations emerged.

-The safety and convenience that the highway offered allowed travel to be undertaken by not just the elite, but the the commoner; that is, as long as they could obtain a permit to pass through the *sekisho* barriers that the bakufu positioned along the highway.
-##### Perception of authorities against travel
-Despite the popularity of travel, many historians have argued that that the ruling authorities were negatively positioned against peasant pilgrimage, claiming that the bakufu envisioned peasant's being tied to the land ( #Vaporis).
-Reasons for such a position have been argued to be due to the negative economic effects on the income they received due to the peasant's efforts at their fields (REF).
+Despite the popularity of pilgrimage and sightseeing, many historians have argued that that the bakufu and daimyo authorities were negatively positioned against peasant travel. %%In Vaporis' many works on the travel permit system, he explains that the authorities idealized a society where the peasants "remained tied to the land" (1994, 136).%%

-##### Question

-However, the question that Vaporis does not ask is why the authorities were so lax in allowing pilgrimage, despite what he argues as clear motivations against it #Nosco_1996 .
+The reasons for this are argued to be because travel could interfere with the farmer's agricultural production, to which both the bakufu and daimyo's finances were directly tied, and travelling expenses meant money would be leaving the region (Blacker 1984, Traganou 2004, Vaporis 1994).
+Moving beyond economic reasons, there is also the argument that the pilgrimage itself posed a threat to bakufu's authority (Traganou 2004), and the "harrassing restrictions" imposed by daimyo were because they viewed the peasant's travel as "frivolous, useless, extravagant and immoral", and neglection of the peasant's "proper duty" ( #Blacker_1984 , 604).

+In contrast to this argument that the bakufu and daimyo were against peasant travel, however, there is increasing research that they were lenient in allowing it.

+The checkpoint officials dealt with the peasants who travel with an increasing measure of laxity, and changes that the bakufu make to the permit system make them more flexible and easily obtained, thus encouraging permit applications instead of obstructing peasant pilgrimage ( #Vaporis ).
+If were are to assume that the authorities were positioned against travel, then why do we observe such lenience towards it?

+While Vaporis' work presents a clear view of the situation that became more tolerant of peasant's pilgrimage, he does not ask the question of why this trend occurred.
+His argument simply challenges the fact that the authorities fully controlled the peasants' movements, pointing out that the peasants found ways to circumvent the barriers and thus were not immobile.
+This paper seeks to find the question revealed by Vaporis
+As the social dynamics of the Edo period and the lives of the peasants have become topics of interest in the last few decades,  research of other historians has revealed cases of positive perceptions of pilgrimage by authorities.
-I believe the primary factors in the authorities' lenience toward pilgrimage is the Tokugawa regime's socially responsive, bottum-up ( #Paramore_2012 ) governance and the economic impact of pilgrimage.
+In this paper, I argue that the primary factors in the authorities' lenience toward pilgrimage is the Tokugawa regime's socially responsive, bottum-up ( #Paramore_2012 ) governance and the economic impact of pilgrimage.

-However, this reasoning alone does not explain why were the permits that were necessary for travel able to obtained so easily by commoners as time went by.
-Nor does it explain why the checkpoint officials show more laxity to the peasants as time went on.
-If were are to assume that the bakufu and daimyo authorities were positioned against travel, then their lenience of it appears contradictory.
-This paper searches for the reason behind that lenience.
+In addition, I argue this is because their purpose was not authoritarian, but to
+%%Studies of uncover the situation of pilgrimage; shikoku, Oyama. %% These studies reveal the widespread effects of pilgrimage and the responses from authorities and communities.
+I argue that the social and economic effects of pilgrimage, which slowly became a form of ? tourism is highly relevant to understand the position of the bakufu and daimyo.

-In order to understand the authorities' motivations, I believe it is necessary to examine the situation surrounding pilgrimage itself.
+In order to understand the authorities' motivations, I believe it is necessary to examine the economic situation surrounding pilgrimage.
 In recent years, historians have approached the topic from many different angles asking new questions about how and why pilgrimage became so widely practiced.
 Their research reveals the economic motivations underlying the promotion of pilgrimage by the *oshi*, who operated much like a travel agent to attract pilgrims to the temple or shrine they were affiliated to.
 As pilgrimage increased, other parties arose to take advantage of this tourism.
 Services and business arose to cater to this traveler and over time some regions' economy came to rely on pilgrims.
 I believe this to be an example of the positive economic benefit that pilgrimage offered regions.
 I argue that these economic benefits to be gained from pilgrimage is one reason why the authorities were lenient towards it.
-In addition, I argue this is because their purpose was not authoritarian, but to
-%%Studies of uncover the situation of pilgrimage; shikoku, Oyama. %% These studies reveal the widespread effects of pilgrimage and the responses from authorities and communities.
-I argue that the social and economic effects of pilgrimage, which slowly became a form of ? tourism is highly relevant to understand the position of the bakufu and daimyo.

 Research that covers the Tokugawa road barriers the travel permit system in great detail is the work of Vaporis Constantine.  he challenges the idea that the authorities fully controlled the peasants' movements, and argues that the peasants found ways to circumvent the barriers.